Almarch/NLP-from-a-PC/README.md

 generation_config.save_pretrained("./services/ollama/data/models/" + model_name)
 ```

+Delete the content of `./services/ollama/cache` if the model is big or if you are short on storage.

 Then, we will convert the model to Ollama format.
 To do so, we will use the `llama.cpp` docker image:

 ```sh